2022

 Greater Manchester Health and Social Ca…

-Concerns summary Critical information about a patient's complex valve care was not shared with the care home, resulting in missed monitoring and increased health risks.
+Concerns summary (AI summary) Critical information about a patient's complex valve care was not shared with the care home, resulting in missed monitoring and increased health risks.
 The specialist nurse service's role was also poorly understood by community healthcare providers.

 All Responded